anniavd/just-tech-news/README.md

  ![create a post](/public/images/create-post.jpg)

-- Once the user creates a post, he can `Edit` it by clicking on the link `Edit Post` and once the post is edited, click on the `Save` button to save the changes.
+- Once the user creates a post, he can `Edit` it by clicking on the link `Edit Post` and once the post is edited, click on the `Save post` button to save the changes.
-> - Delete it by clicking the `Delete` button.
+> - Delete it by clicking the `Delete post` button.

  ![edit a post](/public/images/edit-post.jpg)